Home / Guides / Best NJ Business Brokers 2026

 A NJ business broker handles the confidential sale of a small or mid-market business: normalizing financials, preparing the Confidential Information Memorandum (CIM), running confidential outreach to qualified buyers, negotiating LOIs and definitive agreements, coordinating due diligence, managing SBA or other financing in parallel, and coordinating regulatory approvals (NJ ABC liquor license transfer, NY PHHPC for Article 28, OMH for Article 31).
 The typical NJ broker engagement runs 6–9 months from listing to close.

-Are business brokers worth it?
+Are business brokers worth it in New Jersey?

 For NJ businesses with $300K+ SDE, a specialty business broker typically delivers 1.5×–2.5× the sale price an unrepresented seller would achieve through self-listing on BizBuySell — net of the 8–12% commission.
 For businesses under $300K SDE, self-listing on BizBuySell often produces equivalent results at lower transaction cost.
 Healthcare and franchise transactions essentially require a broker due to regulatory complexity.